 a) When the end of the world will come

 When we say “The end of the world”, what world are we talking about?
-Is it the end of the world of which the Bible speaks or the end of this world, where reigns the power of evil that drives away and oppresses life?
+Is it the end of the world of which the Bible speaks or the end of this world, where the power of evil that drives away and oppresses life reigns?
 This world of injustice will come to an end.
-No one knows what the new world will look like, because no one can imagine what God has prepared for those who love him (1 Cor 2:9).
-The new world of life without death (Apoc 21:4) surpasses all things just as the tree surpasses its seed (1 Cor 15:35-38).
-The early Christians were anxious and wanted to know the when of this end (2 Ts 2:2; Acts 1:11).
-But “it is not for you to know the times and the hour that the Father has set with his authority” (Acts 1:7).
-The only way to contribute to the end “and that God brings about the time of rest” (Acts 3:20), is to witness to the Gospel in every moment and action even to the ends of the earth (Acts 1:8).
+No one knows what the new world will look like, because no one can imagine what God has prepared for those who love Him (1 Cor 2:9).
+The new world of life without death (Rev 21:4) surpasses all things just as the tree surpasses its seed (1 Cor 15:35-38).
+The early Christians were anxious and wanted to know the when of this end (2 Thess 2:2; Acts 1:11).
+But “it is not for you to know the times and the hour that the Father has set with His authority” (Acts 1:7).
+The only way to contribute to the end is to witness to the Gospel in every moment and action even to the ends of the earth (Acts 1:8).

 b) Our time!
 God’s time!

 “For no one knows the day or the hour: not even the angels of heaven, nor the Son, but only the Father” (Mk 13:32; Mt 24:36).
 God sets the time for the end.
 God’s time cannot be measured by the clock or calendar.
-For God, one day is like a thousand years, and a thousand years like a day (Sl 90:4; Pt 3:8).
+For God, one day is like a thousand years, and a thousand years like a day (Ps 90:4; 2 Pet 3:8).
 God’s time runs independently of us.
 We cannot interfere with that, but we must be prepared for the moment when the hour of God comes into our time.
 Our security does not lie in knowing the hour of the end of the world, but in the Word of Jesus present in our lives.
-The world will pass away, but his word will not pass away (cf Is 40:7-8).
+The world will pass away, but His word will not pass away (Isa 40:7-8).

 c) The context of our text in Luke’s Gospel